 At the same time, there has been a net loss of affordable rental housing for the lowest income Ohioans.
 There are 447,717 extremely low-income (ELI) renters in Ohio, but only 177,318 rental homes are affordable and available to them - leaving a shortage of 270,399 units.

-The affordability gap between supply and demand for the lowest income renters is now 71% increase in multifamily unit production, including market-rate rental and condominiums between 2017 and 2022 widening with a net loss of more than 15,000 affordable units between 2020 and 2021.
+The affordability gap between supply and demand for the lowest income renters is now widening with a net loss of more than 15,000 affordable units between 2020 and 2021.